dustywhite7/Econ8320/SlidesCode/9 - Numpy and Scipy.md

 # Computations and Python

-It is great that Python is so flexible that we can quickly write functions to do calculations like matrix multiplication.
+It is great that Python is so flexible that we can quickly (hahahaha) write functions to do calculations like matrix multiplication.
 - Do we WANT to write out functions to do all of the mathematical processes we need for different kinds of analysis?
 	- Random number generators?
 	- Matrix inversion algorithms?